y-link-dmx/Authenticated-Lighting-Network-Protocol/README.md

 `-fno-use-cxa-atexit`, `-Os`).
 The CI job `.github/workflows/embedded.yml` runs that script for every change to `main`, so ESP32-style builds are validated alongside the desktop releases.

+## Release & CI stability

+ALPINE relies on a consistent release flow so that tagging the repository is boring:

+1. Run `cargo test --manifest-path src/alnp/Cargo.toml` to verify every SDK helper, profile test, and E2E suite.
+2. Run `scripts/build_c.sh` (which runs `cargo build --release`, copies `libalpine.a`, and stages `bindings/c`) and confirm `dist/c` contains the published headers/libraries.
+3. Run `scripts/build_embedded_cpp.sh` to prove the constrained C++ build still links against `libalpine-<version>.a` with `ALPINE_EMBEDDED` flags.
+4. Run the TypeScript + Python build scripts described in `docs/release_process.md` so the published clients match the SDK guarantees.
+5. Tag the repository (e.g., `v1.2.2`), push the tag, and let the release workflows publish the artifacts and packages.

+Documenting these steps in `docs/release_process.md` keeps CI green and CI parties comfortable that release builds are repeatable and boring.

 ## License